EasyG0ing1/SceneOneFX/readme.md

 ---
 Version Update Notes
 ---

+* **1.2.3**
+  * Added stage(Stage) option to the Builder class.
+This allows you to pass in your own Stage, which will be used for that Scene.
+  * Removed global variables that rely on java.awt.Toolkit and only reference that class in those methods that need it.

 * **1.2.2**
   * Added ability to start a scene by passing in a Scene object to the Builder instead of just a Parent object